pombreda/aTXT/README.md

 Purpose
 ------

-Are you needing some easy extraction tool to make your data mining analysis or whatever?.
+Do you want a easy extraction tool to make your data mining analysis or whatever?.
 Everybody knows to handle `.txt` is so easy to read and usefull to processing.

-I use this script to convert common files documents to plain text with just *doble-click*.
-The outcome it's just a `.txt` file for each document in the search.
+I use this script to convert common files documents to plain text with just *doble-click*, as one way to use it, but you could use it in a shell.
+The outcome by the way it's just a `.txt` file for each document in the search.

 Installation
 -------